BackBuild your own Website: Session 3 Previous session Course Index Next session

 Creating the website structure on your local drive

-You don't create or update a website on a server.
+If you're using a CMS it's probably all done on the server.
+But my approach is that you don't create or update a website on a server.
 You do it on your own machine, and then upload it to a server.
 Don't worry if you haven't yet decided to spend money on server space: you can still create and test a website on your own local drive.

 These notes mainly use the word folder, as that's what Microsoft now calls them (to make Windows more like an Apple Mac).
 When I started on PCs in the days of DOS they were called directories, and that's still what I tend to say; the two words mean exactly the same.
 At the last count there were over 6,000 of them on my hard drive — go into Windows Explorer and have a look.